-With support of the National Institutes of Health (NIH), the Clinical and Translational Science Award (CTSA) program was launched in 2006 and has expanded to about 60 academic medical institutions across the country.
+With support of the National Institutes of Health (NIH), the Clinical and Translational Science Award (CTSA) program was launched in 2006 and has expanded to over 50 academic medical institutions across the country.

 Each component of the CTSA program is crucial in supporting our mission: Accelerating Discoveries Toward Better Health.
 Working together, we can help shape the future of healthcare.